Happiest Season

-Happiest Season is a 2020 American holiday romantic comedy-drama film directed by Clea DuVall, who co-wrote the screenplay with Mary Holland.
-Starring an ensemble cast consisting of Kristen Stewart, Mackenzie Davis, Alison Brie, Aubrey Plaza, Dan Levy, Holland, Victor Garber, and Mary Steenburgen, the film follows a woman who struggles to admit to her conservative parents that she is a lesbian while she and her girlfriend visit them during Christmas.
-DuVall has said the film is a semi-autobiographical take on her own experiences with her family.
+Happiest Season is a 2020 American romantic comedy film directed by Clea DuVall, who co-wrote the screenplay with Mary Holland.
+Starring an ensemble cast consisting of Kristen Stewart, Mackenzie Davis, Alison Brie, Aubrey Plaza, Daniel Levy, Holland, Victor Garber, and Mary Steenburgen, the film follows a young woman who struggles to admit to her conservative parents that she is a lesbian while she and her girlfriend visit them during Christmas.
+A semi-autobiographical take on DuVall's experiences with her family, Happiest Season is the first lesbian Christmas rom-com produced by a major Hollywood studio.

-Produced by TriStar Pictures, the film was released in the United States on November 25, 2020, by Hulu, and internationally on November 26, by Sony Pictures Releasing and Entertainment One.
+Produced by TriStar Pictures, Happiest Season was released in the United States on November 25, 2020, by Hulu.
 The film received positive reviews from critics, with praise for the cast.
-The film won a GLAAD Media Award in April 2021 in the "Outstanding Film - Wide Release" category.
+The film won a GLAAD Media Award in 2021 in the Outstanding Film – Wide Release category.

 Plot

-Abby Holland and Harper Caldwell are a couple who have been dating nearly a year.
+Abby Holland and Harper Caldwell are a couple who have been dating for nearly a year.
 Abby has disliked Christmas since her parents died, so Harper spontaneously invites her to celebrate the holidays with her family in her hometown.
 Abby sees this as the perfect opportunity to introduce herself to Harper's parents and propose to her on Christmas morning.
 However, on their way to the Caldwells', Harper reveals she lied about already coming out to her parents, fearing it would interfere with her father's mayoral campaign.
-She promises to come out to her family after Christmas, but asks Abby to pretend to be her straight roommate for the holiday, to which Abby reluctantly agrees.
+She promises to come out to her family after Christmas but asks Abby to pretend to be her heterosexual roommate for the holiday, to which Abby reluctantly agrees.

-At the Caldwells', Abby meets Harper's father, Ted, her perfectionist mother, Tipper, and her infantile artistic sister, Jane.
+At the Caldwells', Abby meets Harper's father, Ted, her perfectionist mother, Tipper, and her artistic sister, Jane.
 She is welcomed by the family as Harper's "orphan friend" who has nowhere else to go for Christmas.
-Abby becomes uncomfortable, especially when she meets Harper's exes, Connor and Riley.
-During the visit, she begins questioning how much she knows about her girlfriend when she sees Ted and Tipper's high expectations and Harper's competitive relationship with her older sister, Sloane.
+Abby soon becomes uncomfortable, especially when she meets Harper's exes, Connor and Riley.
+She also begins questioning how much she knows about her girlfriend when she sees Ted and Tipper's high expectations and Harper's competitive relationship with her older sister, Sloane.

-Ted is trying to impress a possible donor from the city council to contribute to his campaign, which Abby unwittingly jeopardizes when Sloane's children slip an unpaid necklace into her bag during an outing to the mall.
+Ted is trying to impress a possible donor from the city council to contribute to his campaign, which Abby unwittingly jeopardizes when Sloane's children slip an unpaid-for necklace into her bag during an outing to the mall.
 Labeled a shoplifter, Ted and Tipper think it might be better if they keep Abby away from upcoming social events.
-From this point, Abby feels even more of an outsider.
-She also learns from Riley that Harper has publicly denied her sexuality since she was a high school freshman, which makes Abby worried about their future.
+As Abby starts to feel even more of an outsider, she learns from Riley that Harper has publicly denied her sexuality since high school, making her worried about their future.